ml-archive/Codemine/README.md

 ~~~

 ### Swit Package Manager
-To use KeyboardHelper as a [Swift Package Manager](https://swift.org/package-manager/) package just add the following to your `Package.swift` file.
+To use Codemine as a [Swift Package Manager](https://swift.org/package-manager/) package just add the following to your `Package.swift` file.

 ~~~swift
 import PackageDescription